Sample Chapters from

 “It’s your job to catch lunch, and I’m starvin’,” he said, offering her the fishing rod.

-She took the rod, kicked off her shoes and walked sure-footed across the rocks, straight to the outcrop over the river’s apex, and started feeding out the line.
+She took the rod with a smile, kicked off her shoes and walked sure-footed across the rocks, straight to the outcrop over the river’s apex, and started feeding out the line.
 And, just like that, she relaxed.
 She even spared a glancing smile for Jonas.
 He followed her.

 A cool breeze swooped through the valley, billowing Llew’s dress, lifting the hem nearly up to her knees.
 Distracted by the sight, Jonas put his foot down on a large round rock, nearly rolling his ankle.
 Only his reflexes kept him upright.